 Learn about strategies to effectively promote your business and services.

-In Kentucky, all things relating to unclaimed property are handled by the Unclaimed Property Division of the Kentucky Department of Treasury.
+In Texas, all things relating to unclaimed property are handled by the Unclaimed Property Division of the Texas Comptroller of Public Accounts.

-Individuals should know that Kentucky property is generally presumed abandoned two to 15 years after a period of inactivity of the owner of the property.
+Individuals should know that Texas personal property is generally presumed abandoned if the existence and location of its owner is unknown to the holder for more than three years and a claim to the property has not been asserted or an act of ownership has not been exercised within that period.
 However, this time limit varies depending on the type of property involved.
 Once abandoned property is turned over to the state by a business, an individual then has the burden of reclaiming it from the state.

-A business must generally maintain related records five years after the unclaimed property becomes reportable.
+A business must generally maintain related records 10 years after the unclaimed property becomes reportable.

-In Kentucky, property is generally presumed abandoned two to 15 years after a period of inactivity of the owner of the property.
+In Texas, personal property is generally presumed abandoned if the existence and location of its owner is unknown to the holder for more than three years and a claim to the property has not been asserted or an act of ownership has not been exercised within that period.
 However, this time limit varies depending on the type of property involved.
 Once abandoned property is turned over to the state by a business, an individual then has the burden of reclaiming it from the state.

-Unclaimed property held by the state may also be found by searching treasury.ky.gov/unclaimedproperty/pages/unclaimed-property-search.aspx.
+Unclaimed property held by the state may be found by searching the state's website claimittexas.org/.

 To find out if other states may be holding your unclaimed property, search the national database established by the National Association of Unclaimed Property Administrators (NAUPA).